-- 80451 Telecommunications: Communication operating costs including desk telephones, cellular phones, & pagers.
-Some departments budget for the purchase of the communication devises in these accounts while other departments budget for these purchases in the M&S Equipment Accounts, depending on the particular department budget. - 80461 Materials and Supplies: General materials and supplies that support program operations not specifically included elsewhere in the budget.
+- 80451 Telecommunications: Communication operating costs including desk telephones, cellular phones, and pagers.
+Departments budget for the purchase of the communication devises in the M&S Equipment Accounts, #'s 80681. - 80461 Materials and Supplies: General materials and supplies that support program operations not specifically included elsewhere in the budget.
 Examples of costs include office supplies, postage (if not specifically designated in the department), printing, photo developing, film, batteries, contract printing, meeting snacks, lunch meeting costs, and other program supplies. - 80471 Repairs and Maintenance: Non-routine repairs of City equipment, vehicles, buildings, and extraordinary building preventative maintenance costs. - 80511 Insurance: Payment to the Insurance Services Fund for estimated general liability, auto, property and crime, earthquake, equipment, boiler, and employee bond insurance coverages. - 80609 Janitorial Services & Supplies: Building custodial service provided by a private contract that is bid every three years.
-Janitorial supplies are also included. - 80611 Professional Services: Payments to self-employed independent contractors or companies for services to the City not otherwise categorized.
+Janitorial supplies are also included. - 80611 Professional Services: Payments to self-employed independent contractors or companies for services to the City not otherwise categorized. - 80611-01 PS Legal: Professional services for contract legal services.
+With the hiring of a staff City Attorney, most expenditures in this line-item have been eliminated. - 80611-05 PS Human Resources: Professional services

-- 80611-01 PS Legal: Professional services for contract legal services.
-With the hiring of a staff City Attorney, most expenditures in this line-item have been eliminated. - 80611-05 PS Human Resources: Professional services for contract human resource consultation. - 80612 Computer Services: Interfund charges "transferred" to the Information Systems and Services Fund to support the City network operational costs.
+- for contract human resource consultation are no longer budgeted as the City no longer has a contract with a human resources consultant. - 80612 Computer Services: Interfund charges "transferred" to the Information Systems and Services Fund to support the City network operational costs.
 Also includes computer-training costs. - 80631 Maintenance & Rental Contracts: Payments made to private vendors for contracts covering a variety of different maintenance and rental contracts; i.e., HVAC maintenance, photocopier maintenance, vehicle leases, security alarms, etc. - 80680 to 80690 M&S Assets: City assets purchased with a useful life of longer than one year and with a value under \$5,000. - 80683 M&S Computers: Interfund charges "transferred" to the Information Systems and Services Fund to support specific department or fund computer equipment and software purchases under \$5,000.